Defying Gravity (song): Cynthia Erivo version

-British actress Cynthia Erivo and American singer and actress Ariana Grande performed a rendition of "Defying Gravity" as Elphaba and Glinda respectively in the first part of Universal Pictures' two-part film adaptation of Wicked, which was released on November 22, 2024.
+English actress Cynthia Erivo and American singer and actress Ariana Grande performed a rendition of "Defying Gravity" as Elphaba and Glinda respectively in the first part of Universal Pictures' two-part film adaptation of Wicked, which was released on November 22, 2024.
 Their version of the song was released on the same day as part of the soundtrack album Wicked: The Soundtrack (2024) by Republic Records and Verve Records.
 "Defying Gravity" was released to US contemporary hit radio stations on December 3, 2024.
+The song won Best Pop Duo/Group Performance at the 68th Annual Grammy Awards.

 Composition

 The song appears as the concluding number of the film, with various score and scene extensions between the verses to work as a cliffhanger ending.
 The climactic shot of the number, in which Elphaba does her signature "battle cry" while up in the air at sunset, sees her cape enlarge and billow in the wind to evoke the "cherry picker" effect from the stage musical.
 Rather than ending with Elphaba's final verse, as it does on the radio edit, a score flourish inspired by the "Sunrise" portion of Richard Strauss' Also sprach Zarathustra (made famous by 2001: A Space Odyssey) was added at the suggestion of editor Myron Kerstein, so that the song and film wouldn't end abruptly.
 In one of the film's trailers, the song was remixed with Herbert Stothart's iconic "Wicked Witch/Miss Gulch" motif from Metro-Goldwyn-Mayer's 1939 film version of The Wizard of Oz.
 The lyric "Get her!" from the original was changed to "Kill her!".

 Filming of the sequence was delayed by six months due to the 2023 SAG-AFTRA strike and took until about a year into production.
 Erivo stated that she viewed the song as a "massive journey" and wanted her character's voice to grow throughout the song.
 Regarding her battle cry at the end of the sequence, "I was always looking forward to that moment, just because everything builds to there.
 Your body and your brain and your mind – and your heart, really – are waiting to be able to release that one final note, because it’s the ultimate moment where [Elphaba] can become herself."

 A 14-minute video breakdown of Kerstein's editing of the sequence, with him analyzing his creative choices using the film's Avid Media Composer timeline, was released on December 23, 2024.
 Kerstein would later repeat this demonstration in person at the 2025 NAB Show on April 5, 2025, during a conversation panel with him and cinematographer Alice Brooks.